cfjedimaster/raymondcamden2018/_posts/2008/11/12/2008-11-12-Managing-Relationships-with-Transfer-3.md

 <li>A parent can get a child object at a particular position.
 So given that we sorted our positions by start date descending, you could get the most resent position by doing ob.getPosition(1).
 </ul>

 As before, I've included the zip along with the database schema.
 Questions/comments are welcome.
 The next two posts will talk more about getting data via filtering, search, and finally, TQL.
 I'm going to try to get these two done before MAX.
-I have 2-3 more posts planned after that, but it may be delayed a while because of the conference.<p><a href='enclosures/D%3A%5Chosts%5Cwww%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fempdirectory4%2Ezip'>Download attached file.</a></p>
+I have 2-3 more posts planned after that, but it may be delayed a while because of the conference.<p><a href='enclosures/D{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5Cwww%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Fempdirectory4%{% endraw %}2Ezip'>Download attached file.</a></p>